Skip to content

 Eric Nichols

-Eric is an artist, cinematographer and photographer based out of Worcester Massachusetts.
-He holds his MFA in studio arts from Maine College of Art and is the photo lab manager and faculty member at Worcester State University.
-He is currently pursuing a career as a fine art photographer and has shown nationally including the Fitchburg Art Museum, the Griffin Museum of Photography, The Hallmark Museum of Contemporary Photography and the Institute of Contemporary Art in Portland Maine. eric.nichols@prcboston.org
+Eric is an artist and photographer based out of Worcester Massachusetts.
+He holds his MFA in studio arts from Maine College of Art, is an Assistant Professor of Communication at Worcester State University, and has taught at Clark University, and The New England Institute of Art.
+Eric sits on the Board of Directors at the Photographic Resource Center in Boston and serves as an independent curator in Central Massachusetts.
+His practice utilizes both large format and digital photography, he has shown nationally including the Fitchburg Art Museum, the Griffin Museum of Photography, The Hallmark Museum of Contemporary Photography and the Institute of Contemporary Art in Portland Maine. eric.nichols@prcboston.org